What Happens During the Credit Repair Process

 The credit repair company looks for bankruptcies, charge-offs, tax liens and other derogatory notations on the consumer’s credit reports.
 When they identify these items, they will create a plan to dispute errors and negotiate with the credit bureaus to remove the negative entries.

-After receiving the disputes, the credit bureaus have 30 days to do their own investigation to verify whether or not the negative entry is accurate.
+After receiving the disputes, the credit bureaus have 30 days to do their own investigation to verify if the negative entry is accurate.
 Here’s where things can get tricky.
-During the 30-day investigation period, the bureaus may remove some or all of the negative entries from consumers’ credit reports, which can cause the credit score to improve.
+During the 30-day investigation period, the bureaus may remove some or all of the negative entries from consumers’ credit reports.
+This can cause the credit score to improve.
 However, this improvement could be temporary.If their investigations prove the negative entries are accurate, those entries will go back on the reports.

-Additionally, the credit bureaus have the option to determine a dispute is “frivolous” and may choose not to investigate at all.
+Additionally, the credit bureaus can determine a dispute is “frivolous” and may choose not to investigate.

 Going through the credit repair process does not guarantee that the consumer’s credit will improve.
 And if it does improve, it may not be permanent.
 Any number of factors, including late payments, can cause it to drop again quickly.